 Take note

-Q. How can we make sure our wedding stationery is sustainable?
+Q How can we make sure our wedding stationery is sustainable?

-A. Becci Clubb says: You'd think it would be easy to find a wedding stationery supplier who works sustainably.
+A Becci Clubb says: You'd think it would be easy to find a wedding stationery supplier who works sustainably.
 After all, all paper is recyclable, right?
 Wrong actually.
 Any papers coated in wax, plastic or foil can't be recycled.
 So, if you want your stationery to be sustainable, avoid metallic finishes, glitter backgrounds and acrylic invitations.
 You could even go one step further and ensure your stationery supplier is using FSC-certified cards and papers.
 This means they're sourced from carefullymanaged forests.

 Nature and our environment is our biggest source of inspiration here, so we try to do all we can to protect them.
 All of our designs are made to order, meaning we don't hold or throw away any unsold stock.
 Our paper products are all FSC certified and the inks we use are eco-solvent, ensuring our stationery is suitable for conventional recycling.
 We give you the option to have your designs printed on recycled stocks or to have then created and sent to you digitally if you want to send e-invites.